How to Help Your Facilities Management Team Be More Effective

 Even the brightest, most experienced, most agile facilities leader in the world would be limited if they didn’t have access to the right FM technology.
 You can’t expect a facilities leader to achieve greatness on outdated technology any more than you can expect a sculptor to create a masterpiece with a dull chisel.
 Sure they might get the job done — but they’ll be less efficient and less effective than if you’d equipped them with the tools they need.
 Invest in an IWMS proven to achieve great results, and proper training, and they’ll make magic.

 A powerful Facility Management software is critical, but so is the support of a great team.
 Ensure your facilities leader has the budget and HR assistance to hire the best of the best.
 Make sure other teams within your organization understand the facilities leader’s role and are prepared to support their endeavors, too.

 When an employee is as important as a facilities leader, the idea of sending them to conferences and training sessions several days a year can seem counterintuitive.
 If they’re so indispensable, doesn’t it make more sense to send a more junior employee in their place?
 Or better yet, let them tune in online instead?
 After all, you need them available for any FM emergencies.

-But here’s the thing: This is exactly why you need to offer them the opportunity to continue learning, training and enhancing their skill set.
+But here’s the thing: This is exactly why you need to offer them the opportunity to continue learning, training and enhancing their facility management skill set.
 Seminars, software user conferences and trade shows will help them grow and get their questions answered by industry leaders.
 They’ll return inspired, full of fresh ideas and ready to drive positive change in your organization.